Lord of the Flies (1990 film): Production

 The filming was done on location at Portland Parish in Jamaica, particularly at Snow Hill and Frenchman's Cove, in the summer of 1988.
 Additional filming locations included Hamakua Coast; Kaua'i; Hana, Maui (in Hawaii) and the Los Angeles County Arboretum and Botanic Garden.

 For a sequence filmed on the Hamakua Coast, it was determined that the child actors were too short to film shots where they needed to walk through long grass, so taller body doubles were instead used to film this sequence.
 A casting call was sent to find the body doubles, and they were all cast within forty-eight hours.

 The child members cast were relatively inexperienced.
-Balthazar Getty (Ralph) and James Badge Dale (Simon) were the only child actors who went on to have successful acting careers, as with James Aubrey, who played Ralph, and Nicholas Hammond, who played Roger, in the film version of 1963.
+Balthazar Getty (Ralph) and James Badge Dale (Simon) were the only child actors who went on to have successful acting careers, as with James Aubrey, who played Ralph, and Nicholas Hammond, who played Robert, in the film version of 1963.

-Sara Schiff/Jay Presson Allen
+Screenplay

-The screenplay is credited to Sara Schiff.
-Schiff is the pseudonym of author Jay Presson Allen.
-The screenplay was her last film work before her death in 2006.
-She was reportedly dissatisfied by the final product and had her name removed, hence the attribution to a pseudonym.
-Presson-Allen was also producer Lewis M. Allen's wife.
+The screenplay was written by producer Lewis M. Allen's wife, Jay Presson Allen, her last film work before her death in 2006.
+She was reportedly dissatisfied by the final product and had her name removed and had the screenplay credited to the pseudonym Sara Schiff.

 The trick in adapting, Allen said in a 1972 interview with The New York Times, "is not to throw out the baby with the bath water.
 You can change all kinds of things, but don't muck around with the essence".